 Trained as a Licensed Independent Clinical Social Worker, focuses on supporting our students in their academic, personal, and mental wellbeing so they can continue to be successful during their time at ÌÇÐÄvlog¹ÙÍø.
 If students are experiencing difficulties, Jimmy will connect them with individuals and resources on campus or in the community that will help get them the support they need.
 He will also follow up and work with students when someone in the ÌÇÐÄvlog¹ÙÍø community has expressed concern for their wellbeing.

 includes short-term individual counseling, psychiatric care, support/therapy groups, and psychoeducational workshops.
 All services are free and confidential.
-In order to connect with CAMHS for brief therapy or secure a psychiatric provider for your medication, you are strongly encouraged to schedule an initial 20-minute phone consultation through the as soon as possible.
+In order to connect with CAMHS for brief therapy or secure a psychiatric provider for your medication, you are strongly encouraged to schedule an initial 20-minute phone consultation by calling 617-495-2042 or through the as soon as possible.
 Wait times for an initial consultation may increase as the semester progresses.

 is a 24/7 support line for students who are experiencing any distress/have mental health concerns.
 Speak with a CAMHS Cares Counselor any time by calling 617-495-2042 (this number is located on the back of your Harvard ID).